 (4) In subsection (2)(f) —

-“business arrangement” and “participate” have the meanings given by section 9(4).
+business arrangement and participate have the meanings given by section 9(4).

 (5) A governing council may exercise its powers in another State or Territory if that is necessary or convenient for the performance of the functions of the college.